rzimmerdev/music_player/README.md

 # song-manager
 Tired of manually managing your songs, lyrics and albums?
-Yeah, me too
+Don't want to pay for Spotify, Youtube Music or whatever?
+Deezer to ugly?
+Yeah...